Central Bank of Uzbekistan: Cooperation with international financial organizations

 The international cooperation has allowed the bank to begin realization of the received credits on transformation system, maintenance of balance of payments, financing of private business, institutional and rehabilitation loans, and others.

 There is a special working group, including an IMF representative, which is in charge of implementing further liberalization of the exchange market.
 The basic task of the working group is the creation of conditions, and development of a strategy, for maintenance of the convertibility of the Uzbek soum on the current international operations.

 The positive results of work with the international financial organizations opens new prospects for the realization of joint projects together with various economic institutes and large banks of the world.

-Relations with other national banks

-The Central bank of Uzbekistan has been active in developing good relations with other national banks.
-Besides operational communications, the Central Bank receives support in training the experts and consulting services from the correspondents.
-There are most fruitful relations with: